CatchmentSci/KLT-IV/README.md

 * [v1.02](https://github.com/CatchmentSci/KLT-IV/tree/v1.02) is the most recent, tested version.
 * [main](https://github.com/CatchmentSci/KLT-IV/tree/main) is undergoing active development and has not been fully tested.

+Below is the an outline of the repository folder structure with descriptions:
 </p>

+    .
+    ├── code                    # folder containing scripts to run KLT-IV │   ├── depreciated         # a number of files no longer used by KLT-IV │   ├── external            # third party software required │   ├── ffmpeg              # video editing/encoding software
+    │   ├── gui                 # files required to build the GUI │   ├── klt                 # core files for running KLT-IV functions ├── compiled                # folder containing installation files for compiled version │   ├── for_redistribution  # folder containing installation files for KLT ├── compiled resources      # additional resources for compilation ├── images                  # folder containing graphics for KLT-IV

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 <!-- Getting Started -->